alireza-hariri/simple-retriever/README.md

 tf-idf config-2 ->  less typo telorant tf-idf + little bit of order sensitiveness

 ### dense_LaBSE
-good and big model
+good and big model.
+you can try this model [here](https://huggingface.co/sentence-transformers/LaBSE) on hugging-face

 ### dense_multilingual_e5
-a little smaller than LaBSE  but still good model
+a little smaller than LaBSE but still good model.
+you can try this model [here](https://huggingface.co/intfloat/multilingual-e5-base) on hugging-face

 ### dense_MiniLM
-small model
+small model.
+you can try this model [here](https://huggingface.co/sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2) on hugging-face

 ### ensemble_cfg_1
 an ensemble of 4 different models (labse,minilm,e5,tf-ifd) (it may need 4GB of free RAM for initialization)